netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 # Security Considerations

-This section is modeled after the template described in {{Section 3.7 of ?I-D.ietf-netmod-rfc8407bis}}.
+This section uses the template described in {{Section 3.7 of ?I-D.ietf-netmod-rfc8407bis}}.

-   The "ietf-schedule" YANG module defines data models that are designed to be accessed via YANG-based management protocols, such as NETCONF {{?RFC6241}} and RESTCONF {{?RFC8040}}.
-These protocols have to use a secure transport layer (e.g., SSH {{?RFC4252}}, TLS {{?RFC8446}}, and QUIC {{?RFC9000}}) and have to use mutual authentication.
+   The "ietf-schedule" YANG module specified in this document defines schema for data that is designed to be accessed via network management protocols such as NETCONF {{!RFC6241}} or RESTCONF {{!RFC8040}}.
+The lowest NETCONF layer is the secure transport layer, and the mandatory-to-implement secure transport is Secure Shell (SSH) {{!RFC6242}}.
+The lowest RESTCONF layer is HTTPS, and the mandatory-to-implement secure transport is TLS
+   {{!RFC8446}}.

    The Network Configuration Access Control Model (NACM) {{!RFC8341}}
    provides the means to restrict access for particular NETCONF or